 Studies demonstrate that people with depressions have a shrunken hippocampus, an area in the brain responsible for memory and emotions.
 Research has also proven that stress suppresses the growth of new neurons in the hippocampus.
 It is why chronic stress can trigger not just anxiety but also depression.
 Currently, medical experts believe that stress is the number one cause of depression.

 Moreover, stress also leads to chronic inflammation which plays a critical role in causing other mental health problems.
 In a gist, stress not only leads to depression but other issues that hinder mental well-being.

 If you feel that stress has become a permanent part of your life, it is time to take action.
 Remember, it is not just your mental and physical health that is at stake.
 Stress has the potential to impact your entire family.
-Hence, get in touch with the best neurosurgeon in Chennai and find the ways in which you can tackle stress with ease.
+Hence, get in touch with the best neurosurgeon in Chennai, India and find the ways in which you can tackle stress with ease.